Is Happy Horse 1.0 Actually Open Source? What You Can Access Right Now

 Bottom Line

 The underlying research that powers Happy Horse 1.0 is genuinely open-source.
-The production model and its proprietary optimizations are not — at least not yet.
-Whether the open-source commitment is fulfilled, delayed, or abandoned will determine whether this model disrupts the commercial AI video market or remains a benchmark curiosity.
+The production model and its proprietary optimizations still need a verified self-hosting release before developers should treat them the same way.
+Whether that commitment is fulfilled, delayed, or abandoned will determine whether this model disrupts the local-deployment AI video market or remains primarily a hosted generator.

 Pay-as-you-go credits · No subscription required